Masdevallia urceolaris Kraenzl. 1922 SUBGENUS Masdevallia SECTION Masdevallia SUBSECTION Masdevallia

 Flower Size .6" [1.5 cm]

-Found in Norte de Santander state of Colombia in cloud forests on tree trunks in thick moss at elevations near 2000 metes as a small sized, cool to cold growing epiphyte with short, stout, erect ramicauls enveloped basally by 2 to 3 loose, tubular sheaths and carrying a single, apical, erect, coriaceous, elliptical, obtuse, cuneate below into the petiolate base leaf that blooms in the spring and fall on a horizontal, sinuous, .8 to 1" [2 to 2.5 cm] long, single flowered inflorescence arising from low on the ramicaul with a bract near the base and a tubular floral bract and holds the flower close to or in the substrate so the flower is repent.
+Found in Norte de Santander department of Colombia in cloud forests on tree trunks in thick moss at elevations near 2000 meters as a mini-miniature sized, cool to cold growing epiphyte with short, stout, erect ramicauls enveloped basally by 2 to 3 loose, tubular sheaths and carrying a single, apical, erect, coriaceous, elliptical, obtuse, cuneate below into the petiolate base leaf that blooms in the spring and fall on a horizontal, sinuous, .8 to 1" [2 to 2.5 cm] long, single flowered inflorescence arising from low on the ramicaul with a bract near the base and a tubular floral bract and holds the flower close to or in the substrate so the flower is repent.

 --------------------------------------------------------------------------------------------------------------------------